Szkered/quorum-raft-cluster/readme.md

 `(sudo) ./raft-setup.sh`
 Password is stored in password.txt

-Before doing step (3), you will need to properly configure `genesis.json`.
+Before doing step (3), you will need to prefund all the account used for smart contract by properly configuring `genesis.json`.
 First repeat (1) and (2) for all the machine in your cluster, then prefund all the default accounts in the genesis block as follows: